-The Kapow installation contains six additional API code examples, these examples are found in API \robosuite-dotnet-api\example.
+The Kofax Kapow installation contains six additional API code examples, which are located in API \robosuite-dotnet-api\example.

-After completing these steps, both the server and client will be configured to use SSL Running RunSslRobot.exe can be used to verify the configuration.
+After completing the configuration steps, both the server and client will be configured to use SSL.
+Running RunsslRobot.exe can be used to verify the configuration.